CodeForStartup/turborepo-nextjs-prisma-postgres/README.md

-# Template for turbo with NextJS 13.x.x & Prisma
+# Template for turbo-repo with NextJS, Prisma and Postgres

 🤖 ReactJS
 🎯 TypeScript